-Capitaline: Investing in Renewable Energy with Focus & Discipline
+Capitaline: Investing in Low Carbon Fuel with Focus & Discipline

 We were an early investor in the build-out of the American Ethanol Industry

 Capitaline was an early investor in the build-out of the American Ethanol Industry.
 Our first renewable energy fund was Capitaline Renewable Energy, LP.
 Launched in 2004, just prior to the ethanol industry ramping up, this $14 million fund invested in six developing ethanol companies.
 The final investments in the fund were harvested in 2013, providing an Internal Rate Return in excess of 56% over nine-year life of the fund.

 The next round of ethanol investment opportunities came as a result of Gordon Ommen, Capitaline, and a group of investors founding US BioEnergy Corporation.
 Led by Gordon as the Chairman and CEO, US Bio raised $1.5 billion of debt and equity in a 36 month period, including the completion of a successful IPO on the NASDAQ Global Market in 2006.
 Capitaline formed two funds supplying pre-IPO growth capital to US Bio.
 These funds, Capitaline Renewable Energy II and Capitaline Renewable Energy III, raised in excess of $56 million and provided investors with IRRs of 77% and 28% respectively.